 As with the best flight booking sites, there’s no shortage of resources available when you need to book a cheap hotel room.
 From metasearch engines that send you to company sites, to bookable OTAs (online travel agencies), to corporate hotel sites, the options for the best hotel booking sites can be overwhelming.
-But when doing your hotel search, deciding which sites to compare should depend on how often they offer the best hotel deals, and how you prefer to view and filter search results.
+But when doing your search, deciding which hotel booking sites to compare should depend on how often they offer the best hotel deals, and how you prefer to view and filter search results.

 The Best Hotel Booking Sites for Comparing Prices